implydata/imply-iframe-examples/control-with-url/README.md

 ###### x-imply-api-token:

-This a header for the request, and should be set to the API token generated in your local Imply UI
+This is a header for the request, and should be set to the API token generated in your local Imply UI

 `"x-imply-api-token":"1a1b1cf8-fc83-495d-94d9-27f22836b81b"`